 The full suite of designation and resource consent conditions, along are provided at Appendix B to this CEMP.

-Error!
-Reference source not found. identifies the resource consent conditions relevant to this CWMP and where they are addressed in the document.
+Table 1-1 Error!
+Reference source not found. identifies the key resource consent conditions relevant to this CWMP and where they are addressed in the document.